AS Course Outline

 Who should study this course?

 Philosophy appeals if you have skills in the Arts and/or the Sciences.
 Philosophy is a popular choice if you wish to impress when it comes to university applications.
 It also enables you to fine tune your reasoning so that your enhanced intellect can be applied to other careers.
-Law, politics, the civil service, journalism, advertising, education, medicine are some of the professions where your ability to turn abstract subjects into solid concepts will be highly regarded.
+Law, politics, the civil service, journalism, education, medicine are some of the professions where your ability to turn abstract subjects into solid concepts will be highly regarded.

 Section A: Epistemology